rinic75/phase-1-project/README.md

 ## Description

-  Recipe Finder is the project from Flatiron School.
+  Food Finder is the project from Flatiron School.
 I used public API from 'https://www.edamam.com/' to find the recipe.
 You can search for food in your mind with meal time selection.
 When you click a list of food, you can see the ingredient.
 Also, we can sort the result into diets such as balanced, low carb, low fat, and so on.

 ## Requirements
   node 14.17.5(at least)